apapaefs/pyresias/README.md

 python3 pyresias_test.py -n [Number of Branches] -Q [Starting scale] -c [Cutoff Scale] -o [outputdirectory] -d [enable debugging output]

+and:

 python3 pyresias.py LHE_FILE.lhe.gz

 An example LHE file is provided in the "data" directory, generated through MadGraph5_aMC@NLO.

+## About the Author

+[Andreas Papaefstathiou](https://facultyweb.kennesaw.edu/apapaefs/) is Assistant Professor of Physics at Kennesaw State University.
+This website was originally created in January 2024 and is updated on a best-effort basis.

+## References

+Main reference coming soon!